Badgerati/Pode/README.md

 ## Features

-* Can run on Unix environments using PowerShell Core
+* Can run on *nix environments using PowerShell Core
 * Host REST APIs and Web Pages
 * Host TCP and SMTP server - great for tests and mocking
 * Multiple threads can be used to response to incoming requests